 My bad.
-We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, my application for Tom’s unabridged birth certificate plus and the receipt for same.
+We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, my application for Tom’s unabridged birth certificate plus the receipt for same.
 No go.
 They wanted his unabridged birth certificate itself, or a letter saying we’d applied for it.
-“But here’s the application and receipt”, I protested.
+“But here’s the application and the receipt”, I protested.
 In vain.

 So its Christmas day and we’re looking for a place to stay.
 It felt kinda biblical.
 Reminded me of a story I’d heard in my youth.
 Everywhere we went was full.
 We drove on to Bhanga Nek, sandwiched between the big Kosi Bay lake and the beach.
 I’m in my element in a brand-new Avis rented Ford Ranger 4X4 with six forward gears and push-button 4X4 transfer case on the Maputaland Coastal Reserve’s sand roads.
 Kids would rather be in a different element, truth be told.

 It’s a lovely rustic chalet.
-We eat and sleep (not a single mozzie!) and the next day I’m back on those wonderful sand roads, vehicle in 4WD High Ratio 2nd gear and easing along like a dream.
+We eat and sleep.
+Not a single mozzie!
+It has been booked for that night so we’re back on those wonderful sand roads in the morning, vehicle in 4WD High Ratio second gear and easing along like a dream.

 Pearls before swine.